 Trends over time in annual average concentrations are identified by using the Spearman Rank 1-tailed test at p < 0.05.

-All data were obtained from the FDEP STORET.
+All data from 1997 to 2017 were obtained from the FDEP STORET.
 Beginning in 2018 onward, new data were deposited in the FDEP Watershed Information Network (WIN).
-Both STORET and WIN are statewide computerized environmental data system containing water quality, biological, and physical data.
+Both STORET and WIN are statewide computerized environmental data systems containing water quality, biological, and physical data.
 EPA methods 365.4 and 365.1 were used to measure total phosphorus in surface waters.
 Total Kjeldahl nitrogen (organic nitrogen plus ammonia), total ammonia, and nitrate plus nitrite were measured using EPA methods 351.2, 350.1 or 4500-G, and 353.2, respectively.
-Total nitrogen was represented by the sum of the Kjeldahl nitrogen and nitrate-nitrites in each sample.
-No new data beyond February 2016 was available from the FDEP STORET database for total nitrogen, because, that parameter is longer directly inputted.
-Therefore, TN was not updated in this year’s report.
-Data for the entire LSJRB and tributaries were collected from FDEP STORET and culled for applicability to this study.
+Data for the entire LSJRB and tributaries were collected from FDEP STORET and WIN and culled for applicability to this study.
 Data were reviewed for quality and data points were discarded when samples appeared analytically compromised (contaminated blanks, poor recovery, poor replication, etc.) or were missing important information.
 Records with no analytical procedure listed were also removed.
 Negative values were removed.
 Values designated as present below the quantitation limit (QL) were replaced with the “actual value” if provided, or replaced with the average of the method detection limit (MDL) and practical quantitation limit (PQL) if the “actual value” was not provided.
 For “non-detect” values, half the MDL was used; and, for values designated as “zero” the MDL was used.
 All samples with qualifier codes K, L, O, Q, or Y, which indicate different data quality issues, were eliminated.
 Data designated with a matrix of “ground water,” “surface water sediment,” “stormwater,” or “unknown” were removed.